 Sustainable Coastal Management

 Many of the readings focus on the California coast but we will examine case studies from other parts of the US and internationally.
-Students will work in teams to produce a Consultation Practicum and an Adaptation Options Analysis.
+Students will work in teams to produce a Consultation Practicum.